rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.4.txt

 server
 ------
 bug fixes
-- log files could grow indefinitely after rotation when no suffix was specified
+- log file rotation when no suffix was specified could lead to the log file growing rapidly
 - rabbitmq-plugins.bat did not work